wso2/product-ei/product-scenarios/2-Bridging-systems-that-communicate-in-different-protocols/2.6-JMS Synchronous Invocations/2.6.1-ESB proxy pick messages from ClientReq queue, send to backend  and send to the client in synchronous manner./readme.md

   - Sample configuration

-  Following is a sample configuration of WSO2 ESB for quad-channel JMS synchronous invocations.
+  Following is a sample configuration of WSO2 EI for quad-channel JMS synchronous invocations.
   Example Code

   ```xml